Everything You Need To Know About Broadband For Gaming

 If you’re experiencing slow speeds or latency, try a wired connection instead.

-This may require a little creative wiring or some DIY, but if you’re a frequent gamer, this can be a worthwhile investment of time and effort.
+This may require some creative wiring or DIY, but if you’re a frequent gamer, it can be a worthwhile investment of time and effort.

 Ethernet is much, much faster than Wi-Fi, so you should notice instant results.